 The Content of Our Caricature: African American Comic Art and Political Belonging; Invisible Men: The Trailblazing Black Artists of Comic Books

 Comics are a tricky art form.
 Novelists and memoirists can use as many words as they need to convey meaning; painters, working in a purely visual medium, are not obligated to say anything in the literal sense.
 Comics, though, have limited space for words and pictures to work together in getting messages across.
 The miracle of great cartooning, then, occurs when the enormity of what is conveyed—often through suggestion—belies the space in which it is contained.
 On the flip side, comic strips and comic books whose messages seem commensurate with the limited size of the panels are often dismissed as works for the unsophisticated; and historically, in a form that dates back to the nineteenth century, many comics have been exactly that.
-In recent decades, works as different as Marvel Comics titles, Aaron McGruder’s The Boondocks, and the explosion of graphic novels and memoirs, with Art Spiegelman’s Maus as their standard bearer, have won a measure of respect, and certainly Charles M. Schulz’s Peanuts has been the object of intellectual analysis worth of a Dostoevsky novel.
+In recent decades, works as different as Marvel Comics titles, Aaron McGruder’s The Boondocks, and the explosion of graphic novels and memoirs, with Art Spiegelman’s Maus as their standard bearer, have won a measure of respect, and certainly Charles M. Schulz’s Peanuts has been the object of intellectual analysis worthy of a Dostoevsky novel.
 But what often goes overlooked in even the most seemingly simple-minded comic books and comic strips is that they do not draw themselves: they are almost always the work of skilled artists who have, historically (this applies particularly to comic books), often worked in near or total anonymity.

 Add race to the story of comics, and things get very interesting indeed.
 One of the more astounding features of Black life in America is that despite often steep odds, any field one cares to name will turn out to have at least a few Black people—frequently more than that—working away in it.
 Comics are no exception.
 Two new books, in many ways vastly different, take on the history of Blacks in American comics—one discussing the work of more celebrated cartoonists of the last century or so, the other focusing on previously hidden figures.